stephenfrench9/pytest/README.md

 assert default_0.username == 'default_0'
 ```

-We see that (0, 1,2,3,4 ...) is shared between attributes.
+We saw above that (0, 1,2,3,4 ...) is shared between attributes.
 Moreover, the docs promise that
 the sequence belongs to the mother class.
 If any child class requests for an integer from the sequence
 to incorporate into a field, that sequence increments to the next integer, and the mother class will get a
 different int the next time it makes a request to the sequence.